Timen678/hack-the-box-writeups/footprinting/smb.md

 smbclient -N -L //<IPADDR>		-N null session(anonymous access) -L ls server shares.
-rpcclient -U “” <IPADDR>		-rpcclient connect to the SMB server ability to send various requests to the SMB server such as srvinfo, enumdomains, querydominfo.
+rpcclient -U "" <IPADDR>		- double "" for anon rpcclient connect to the SMB server(replace with uname if desired), ability to send various requests to the SMB server such as srvinfo, enumdomains, querydominfo.
 nmap <IPADDR> -sC -sV -p139,445		-p139 and 445 are used by SMB.
 smbmap -H <IPADDR>		-enumerate SMB server.